appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

 #### Supported arguments

- * _element_: Element id to pinch on.
+ * _element_: The internal element identifier (as hexadecimal hash string) to pinch on.
  Application element will be used instead if this parameter is not provided
  * _scale_: Pinch scale of type float.
 Use a scale between 0 and 1 to "pinch close" or zoom out and a scale greater than 1 to "pinch open" or zoom in.
 Mandatory parameter
  * _velocity_: The velocity of the pinch in scale factor per second (float value).
 Mandatory parameter